JetBrains/compose-multiplatform/tutorials/Window_API_new/README.md

 ```
 ![](ask_to_close.gif)

-If you don't need to close the window on close button and just need to hide it (for example to tray), you can change `windowState.isVisible` state:
+If you don't need to close the window and just need to hide it (for example to the tray), you can change the `windowState.isVisible` state:
 ```kotlin
 import androidx.compose.material.Text
 import androidx.compose.runtime.LaunchedEffect